 In order to implement the eProcurement reform, the following key activities should be undertaken:

-Conduct an AS-IS analysis of the current situation and current practice on public procurement.
+Conduct an AS-IS analysis of the current situation and current practice and legislation on public procurement.

 Prepare a localised Technical Concept reform.
 Based on the AS-IS analysis and this concept reform, prepare a localised concept reform.